Movie Reviews

 A superbly well shot and well directed Julien Duvivier film centered on a largely unlikable, greedy cast of characters.
 David Golder is a successful businessman who's warded off financial ruin several times.
 Emotionally he's cold and unempathetic to the suffering of others, as an early scene in the film shows.
 But he has a soft spot for his sweet yet manipulative young daughter, a head-in-the-clouds party girl who's grown accustomed to spending his money without thinking much of where it comes from or how hard it might have been to earn it.
 When Golder's unloving wife and the man she's been seeing behind his back fleece him for most of what he owns, his now-destitute daughter is tempted to break things off with the man she loves and instead marry a seedy older well-to-do man who Golder despises.
 Golder can't bare to see this happen.
 With his health rapidly declining, he has the chance to make one last deal with oil magnates in Russia, so that his daughter can be financially secure and marry the man she really loves.

 David Golder is an often overlooked classic from the Golden Age of French Cinema.
 It is a must if you don't mind films with far fewer likable characters than usual.
-In fact not that many people here comes off particularly well.
+In fact, not that many people here comes off particularly well.
 The film is notable for having a tight pace and sporting a lively array of compositions that elevate the proceedings far above most literary adaptations of the silent and early sound era.

 Deep Cover